Viewing Issue Advanced Details

 |Version||0.197||Fixed in Version||Build|

 The Astrocade emulation in MAME is missing several vital features.
 While the emulation does support the cartridges, it doesn't support many other standard features.
-I'd like to know how to report each missing feature.
-Do I create a separate report (or "ticket") for each feature that should be added?
-That seems like the correct thing to do, but maybe I need to report all missing features in one "bug" report.
+The following is a list of features which are missing:

 I) Tape Input I/O - Hundreds of programs for the Astrocade were released on tape.
 Many of these are available from BallyAlley.com in WAV format.
 There is no way to load these into the Astrocade emulator.
 There are three kinds of tape I/O that needs to be added to the emulator.